Nothing Can Trump My Birthday

 Mike throws the car into park, opens the door and leaps outside.
 With near vampire speed, I am right behind him.

 After a few paces up and down the row of parked cars and feeling the cool breeze on my skin, I am able to fill my lungs with air, and all begins to become right with the world again.
-When I think of shoving myself back into what felt like a vacuum-sealed package, I become concerned that I might have to walk home in heeled boots.
+When I think of shoving myself back into what felt like a vacuum-sealed package, I become concerned that I might have to walk home in high-heeled boots.

 I return to the car, where Mike has stood outside watching my every move to make sure I'm okay, grab him by his arm and say in relief, "I'm so sorry, Mike.
 Thank you.
 I'm all good now.
 Would you mind if we rode home with the top down?"